 Fudan University is located in Shanghai, China, is a C9 League University that is one of the most prestigious and selective Universities in China.
 It is a Chinese Ministry of Education Class A Double First Class University.
 Fudan, formerly romanized as Fuh Tan, was initially known as Fudan Public School in 1905.
-The two Chinese characters Fu and Dan, literally meaning “(heavenly light shines) day after day”, were chosen by Father Ma Xiangbo SJ, from the Confucian Classic Shangshu Dazhuan “Itinerant as the twilight, sun glows and moon luminescences” In 1911 during the Xinhai Revolution the college was taken up as the headquarters of the Guangfu Army and closed down for almost one year.
-The university motto is “to learn extensively and adhere to aspirations, to inquire earnestly and reflect with self application”.
+The two Chinese characters Fu and Dan, literally meaning “(heavenly light shines) day after day,” were chosen by Father Ma Xiangbo SJ, from the Confucian Classic Shangshu Dazhuan “Itinerant as the twilight, sun glows and moon luminescences”.

 The site is located on the Fudan University Campus among residential and student buildings.
-The location of the proposed project for the Alumni and University Professor’s resides in a beautiful private park lush with tress and vegetation.
-The quality of the site is enhanced by 3 existing buildings which have historic value to the University.
-During the growth and acclaimed education methods within mainland China the buildings were built for the President and Professors of the time.
+The location of the proposed buildings for the Fudan University Alumni are sides in a beautiful private park lush with tress and vegetation and 3 heritage buildings.
+The quality of the site is enhanced by these 3 existing heritage buildings that have historic value to the University.
+During the growth and acclaimed education methods within mainland China the buildings were built for the President and Professors of the time hence their significant importance and thus adding complexity and sensitivity to the design brief.

 The design of the building volumes was very much inspired by the beauty of the site.
 We felt very mindful that to maintain the natural feel of the site with the introduction of 3 new building volumes that they had to have a level of transparency and sensitivity to the articulation and materiality of the façades.
 The 3 building types were as follows:

-1) Alumni Building (including conference, entertainment and meeting facilities)
+- Alumni Building (including conference, entertainment and meeting facilities);